-Hydro One has created this capacity evaluation tool to help Feed-In Tariff (including microFIT) project applicants determine whether there is sufficient capacity to connect their proposed renewable generation installation to a Hydro One-operated station or feeder closest to, or in the vicinity of, their proposed project location.
+Hydro One has created this capacity evaluation tool to help micro-embedded, small, mid-size and large generation applicants determine whether there is sufficient capacity to connect their proposed generation installation to a Hydro One-operated station or feeder closest to, or in the vicinity of, their proposed project location.

 - We remind applicants NOT to incur major project related expenses until they receive an Offer to Connect from Hydro One.

 - The Station & Feeder Capacity Calculator automatically tests a proposed connection using 4 criteria based on Hydro One’s Technical Interconnection Requirements for Micro-Embedded Generator Projects (microFIT TIR).
 Applicants who receive a “Pass” result through the calculator remain subject to capacity constraints due to the timing of when Hydro One receives their completed Form C application.

 - Data included in the calculator is only applicable to Hydro One customers and NOT intended to evaluate connections to other Local Distribution Companies.

 - Users are required to enter the Hydro One station and feeder for their proposed microFIT connection.
 If you require this information please contact our Business Customer Centre.
 Project information such as station and feeder names are only provided to Hydro One customers, consultants or contractors with valid microFIT project numbers and who are listed as a project contact in our records.